WGFY: History

 During 1991, on Saturday and Sunday evenings, WCNT aired When Radio Was, hosted by Art Fleming, with radio serials such as The Shadow and Fibber McGee and Molly.

 Late in 1991, WCNT began airing mostly sports talk.
 However, the station was never able to make a profit, with CBN taking the station dark at 9 AM on November 6, 1991, and searched for a buyer.

 Early in 1993, new owners, the Christ Covenant Church of Matthews, North Carolina, returned the station to the air as WCNV ("Charlotte's News Voice"), airing the audio portion of CNN's Headline News Channel 24 hours a day.
 As with its previous format, unprofitability and expenses forced the station silent by year's end.

 In 1994, the owners of WHVN took over the station's operations under a local marketing agreement with Christ Covenant, and brought the station back on air as WIST with an adult standards format utilizing the "Stardust" format from Satellite Music Networks (later part of ABC Radio Networks).
 (The WIST callsign had been used in Charlotte from 1947 to 1983, last residing on what is now WHVN.)
 Talk shows and some sports programming were eventually added to the AM station after WIST added an FM frequency in 1995.
 John Sullivan was the most notable of the local hosts.
-Both the AM and FM stations began using the WNMX call letters in 1996.
+Both the AM and FM stations began using the WNMX call sign in 1996.

 In July 1997, WNMX, the current WAME in Statesville, and WAVO in Rock Hill, South Carolina formed the "Total Radio Network".
 WNMX became WTLT, and WAME became WTLI.
 The stations aired local and syndicated talk shows as well as news.
 But the format did not work, and WTLT returned to playing adult standards in November, starting with Christmas music during the holidays, while continuing to air syndicated hosts until their contracts ended.
-WTLT simulcast the Christian programming of WHVN beginning in early 1998 before Disney bought it and adopted the children's radio format of "Radio Disney" that fall, along with the current WGFY call letters that stood for Disney character Goofy.
+WTLT simulcast the Christian programming of WHVN beginning in May 1998, before Disney bought it and adopted the children's/contemporary hit radio format of "Radio Disney" on September 1, and changed its callsign to the current WGFY call sign that stood for Disney character Goofy on September 4.

-On August 13, 2014, Disney put WGFY and twenty-two other Radio Disney stations up for sale, in order to focus more on digital distribution of the Radio Disney network.
+On August 13, 2014, Disney put WGFY and twenty-two other Radio Disney stations up for sale, to focus on digital distribution of the Radio Disney network.
 On January 26, 2015, Radio Disney Group filed to sell WGFY to the Charlotte Advent Media Corporation.
 Charlotte Advent Media bought the station for $600,000.
-The sale was consummated on May 5, 2015.
-On the same day, WGFY dropped Radio Disney programming and went silent.
+The sale was consummated on May 5.
+On the same day, WGFY dropped the Radio Disney programming and went silent.
 The station resumed operations on June 9.
 It is an affiliate of the Seventh-Day Adventist-aligned Christian radio network LifeTalk Radio.